 - Book Early – Car prices only increase over time, so don’t wait for a last-minute deal because it will cost you….yes, we learned this the hard way.

-- Book from the Airport – It is much cheaper to book a car from Naples airport than in Sorrento.
+- Pick up from the Airport – It is much cheaper to book a car from Naples airport than in Sorrento.
 It could cost you twice as much per day, so if you are planning to travel along the coast over a few days, take the car for the whole time.